Barjaktarevic/Book-landing-page-2/README.md

 # Book-landing-page-2
 Another Bootstrap landing page - this time for Rendezvous with Rama, with some information about the upcoming film release as well (no placeholder text this time - apologies to all lorem ipsum fans).
+Check out my other landing pages using Boostrap on my GitHub account.